rickmansfield/ReactReview/README.md

 ## 24. Techniques to optimize React app performance.
 There are many ways through which one can optimize the performance of a React app, let’s have a look at some of them:

-Using useMemo( ) -
+- ### Using useMemo( )
-It is a React hook that is used for caching CPU-Expensive functions.
-Sometimes in a React app, a CPU-Expensive function gets called repeatedly due to re-renders of a component, which can lead to slow rendering. useMemo( ) hook can be used to cache such functions.
-By using useMemo( ), the CPU-Expensive function gets called only when it is needed.
+  - It is a React hook that is used for caching CPU-Expensive functions.Sometimes in a React app, a CPU-Expensive function gets called repeatedly due to re-renders of a component, which can lead to slow rendering. ```useMemo( )``` hook can be used to cache such functions.
+By using ```useMemo( )```, the CPU-Expensive function gets called only when it is needed.
-Using React.PureComponent -
+- ### Using React.PureComponent
-It is a base component class that checks the state and props of a component to know whether the component should be updated.
-Instead of using the simple React.Component, we can use React.PureComponent to reduce the re-renders of a component unnecessarily.
+  - It is a base component class that checks the state and props of a component to know whether the component should be updated.nInstead of using the simple ```React.Component```, we can use ```React.PureComponent``` to reduce the re-renders of a component unnecessarily.
-Maintaining State Colocation -
+-  ### Maintaining State Colocation
-This is a process of moving the state as close to where you need it as possible.
+   -  This is a process of moving the state as close to where you need it as possible.
 Sometimes in React app, we have a lot of unnecessary states inside the parent component which makes the code less readable and harder to maintain.
 Not to forget, having many states inside a single component leads to unnecessary re-renders for the component.
 It is better to shift states which are less valuable to the parent component, to a separate component.
-Lazy Loading -
+- ### Lazy Loading -
- It is a technique used to reduce the load time of a React app.
+  -  It is a technique used to reduce the load time of a React app.
 Lazy loading helps reduce the risk of web app performances to a minimum.

-25. How to pass data between react components?
+## 25. How to pass data between react components!

-Parent Component to Child Component (using props)
+- ### Parent Component to Child Component (using props)

 With the help of props, we can send data from a parent to a child component.